Our 5th Special Adventure to the Himalayas

 Day 20 – November 2 / Monday – PARO – DELHI – CANADA

 After breakfast you will be transferred to the airport for your flight to Delhi.
 You are met on arrival and transfer to a hotel for day use room till your departure.
-Late in the night transfer to airport for your flight for onward destination.
+In the evening transfer to the airport for your Air Canada flight back to Canada.
 (B)

 Double Occupancy $9,995 ● Single Occupancy $11,995